-- Full written reports to parents at the end of each Autumn and Summer Term.
-Interim reports are sent to parents in the Spring Term.
-Copies of reports are kept on Engage. - Parents' Evenings:- Form teachers are available on a formal basis to report to the parents of pupils they teach, twice each year, in the Autumn and Summer terms.
-Parents have the opportunity to discuss their child's progress with the Form teacher.
-School records are used to inform these meetings. - Parents can also meet with staff informally, at other times, as requested by parents or at the teacher's instigation.
+- Written reports are sent to each parent at the end of each term via the parent portal.
+A full written report is issued in the Summer Term, with comments from both form teachers and subject specialists.
+Copies of all reports are kept on Engage. - Parents' Evenings: Form teachers are available on a formal basis to report to the parents of pupils they teach, twice each year, in the Autumn and Summer terms.
+Parents have the opportunity to discuss their child's progress with the Form teacher and subject specialists should they wish.
+Continuous school records are used to inform these meetings. - Parents can also meet with staff informally, at other times, as requested by parents or at the teacher's instigation.
 Topics for discussion with parents include progress being made and strategies for further improvement.
 Personal contact with parents takes place on a regular basis before and after school. - Individual Education Plans are produced for those pupils receiving Learning Support and parents are offered a meeting with the SENDCo.
-Copies of the Learning Support Targets together with any relevant Educational Psychologist's reports are held by the
+Copies of the Learning Support

-HEAD, SENDCo and the necessary teaching staff.
+Targets together with any relevant Educational Psychologist's reports are held by the HEAD, SENDCo and the necessary teaching staff are kept informed via Provision Map.
 All teaching staff use these to inform their planning and assessment programmes.

-• Meetings are held to aid parental understanding e.g. Information Evenings for parents of each year group at the beginning of the Autumn Term.
+• Meetings are held to aid parental understanding e.g. Information Evenings for parents of each year group at the beginning of the Autumn Term as well as the Senior Schools Information event for the F4-6 parents regarding the 11+ process.